Manish-kumar-2002/Learn-react/README.md

 ---

-## 2. What is crossorigin and why do we use it in React CDN ?
+## 3. What is crossorigin and why do we use it in React CDN ?

 ### crossorigin

-The crossorigin attribute is used in HTML <script> and <link> tags to handle cross-origin requests (i.e., requests made to a different domain).
+The crossorigin attribute is used in HTML \<script\> and &lt;link&gt; tags to handle cross-origin requests (i.e., requests made to a different domain).
 It tells the browser how to handle CORS (Cross-Origin Resource Sharing) when loading external resources like scripts, stylesheets, and images.

 ### Why do we use crossorigin in React CDN